Ngz91/dotfiles/README.md

 sudo pacman -Syu
 ```

-Also, if you wish to change your wallpaper run this commands:
+Also, if you wish to change your wallpaper run these commands:
 ```
 sudo pacman -S feh
 feh --bg-scale $HOME/Downloads/some-example-image.jpg